 Retaining wall elements are generally in good condition.
 There were some observations of minor panel cracks and spalls on the retaining walls.

-One location with spalling and exposed steel was noted (Figure 19).
+One location noted movement in the coping as shown in Figure 19.

 2.3.3 President George Bush Turnpike Bridges